October 1, 2021Reading Time: 8 minutes

-MAKING BUILDINGS SAFE is fundamental to DESIGNING VALUE and What Architects Do.
+MAKING BUILDINGS SAFE is fundamental to DESIGNING VALUE.

 Whether the project is a single-family or a multi-unit residential tower, a retail development or shopping mall, a mid or high-rise office building, an education, religious or healthcare facility, a place of public assembly such as a movie theater, concert hall, sports arena or meeting hall, or a transportation center such as a bus, train, and subway station or an airport, SAFETY issues such as FIRE PROTECTION Ratings and Systems, Exit Locations and Distances of Travel,; Building and Site SECURITY and STRUCTURAL Design needed for earthquake, wind loads, beam depth, column spacing, vertical and horizontal bracing, foundation selection, long span and cantilever design, can all influence an architect’s design and address responsibly for MAKING BUILDINGS SAFE.

 In Part Onc, the Architects will discuss Building and Site Security.